Unity-Technologies/articulations-robot-demo/README.md

 ### The Root Body

 If you examine the `ArticulationBody` component on the base of the robot (the `UR3` game object), you will notice that it has a very simple interface.
-The is the root body of the articulation, which plays a special role.
+This is the root body of the articulation, which plays a special role.
 The `immovable` property should be checked if you do not intend this part of the robot to move around.

 <img width="500px" src="images/articulation_base.png">